mrismanaziz/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## An apple a day keeps the bullies away.
+If you throw it hard enough.